Updated: Feb 28, 2025

 Prepare: Before the Contract Negotiation

-Getting a grasp on and having input into the terms of your payer contracts is empowering.
 Once you’re aware of where payers fashion terms that keep more revenue in their pockets, you can negotiate assertively.
+Remember to start negotiations well before contract expiration dates.

 Focus on the fee schedule

 The fee schedule is the most critical aspect of the contract.
 Start at your organization by listing your top codes that drive the majority of practice revenue.
-It’s likely that 20 of your codes generate 80% of your revenue.
-Fight hardest for the best rates for that 20 percent.
+It’s likely that 20% of your codes generate 80% of your revenue.
+Fight hardest for the best rates for that 20%.
 Don’t let payers offer good rates just for services you rarely provide.
 Most likely, you won’t see much revenue coming in from those services.

-Be careful if a payer proposes reimbursing you, for example, at an average of 160 percent of Medicare.
-It sounds good, but they are likely quoting from across your fee schedule of 500 codes or more.
+Be careful if a payer proposes reimbursing you, for example, at an average of 160% of Medicare.
+It sounds good, but they are likely quoting from across your fee schedule of hundreds of codes or more.
 Avoid the averages and pay most attention to the reimbursement rates of your most common CPT codes.

 The next step is to negotiate what each payer is currently paying you for each CPT code you bill.
 Benchmark your payers' rates against Medicare’s rates.
 You can find Medicare’s reimbursement rates for all physician services here.
 (Medicare does not negotiate its rates.)